rgb-24bit/grst/README.md

 Among them, the possible values of `status_prefix` indicate:

 ```
 S(Green) - The work tree is clean and synchronized with the tracked branch.
-C(Yellow) - The work tree is clean but not synchronized with the tracked branch.
+C(Blue)  - The work tree is clean but not synchronized with the tracked branch.
 M(Red)   - Uncommitted changes in the work tree.
 ```

 In particular, if the local branch is to track remote branches, then `C` will be upgraded to `S`.